We Do Not Become Ourselves Alone

 Self-Trust Has to Be Practiced in Relationship

 If self-abandonment was learned in relationship, self-trust often has to be practiced in relationship too.
-We may reach a new understanding alone, in a journal, in a long walk, in the silence after a difficult conversation.
-But then comes the harder work: telling the truth in a real conversation, staying present when we want to disappear, asking for what we need, letting someone see us before we have polished the story.
+We may reach a new understanding alone.
+But then comes the harder work: telling the truth in a real conversation, staying present when we want to disappear, asking for what we need.

 We can name a pattern alone.
 Living differently requires practice.
 And practice requires context: real rooms, real people, real risk.